brege/brege.org/content/post/the-flavor-network/index.md

 Clicking on a recipe item or a node has the same effect.
 Search is not sorted by the flavor metric, it is instead sorted [lexically](https://fusejs.io/).

-In this way, you can start building out recipes, menu items and tastings from a consensus of delicious flavor combinations.
+In this way, you can start building out recipes, menu items and tastings from a consensus of flavor combinations.

 ## Overview